TDAILab/tutorial-template/docs/source/src_knn.rst

 You enter a package and specific version to retrieve in requirements.txt.

 .. note::
-   A requirements.txt's name can only be used "The requirements.txt" If you can use this name, selected packages are installed automatically.
+   A requirements.txt's name can only be used "requirements.txt" If you can use this name, selected packages are installed automatically.